Trimming & Pruning

 Most young trees purchased from nurseries are rarely installed in their natural setting.
 Therefore, structural pruning is critical and has a dramatic impact on young trees as they mature.

-Many varieties of trees found naturally in a forests will grow straight and lose lower branches due to competition for light.
-However, when planted in full sun in the landscape many trees develop multiple leaders and stems.
+When these trees are planted in full sun in the the landscape, they may develop multiple leaders and stems.
 These limbs are more prone to failure later in the plant’s life.

 Specialty Tree Services Certified Arborists know how each tree species will react to its environment, and which species require specific types of tree pruning.